CodeYourFuture/curriculum/common-content/en/module/tools/tr/index.md

 facilitation = false
 emoji= "💻"
 [objectives]
-    1="Replace all occurrences of one character with another using tr"
+    1="Replace all occurrences of one character with another using `tr`"
 +++

 `tr` translates (replaces) characters.